yu8ikmnbgt6y/chatgpt_minesweeper/docs/class_diagrams/init.md

 - `is_opened() -> bool`: Returns whether the cell is opened or not.
 - `is_flagged() -> bool`: Returns whether the cell is flagged or not.
 - `contains_mine() -> bool`: Returns whether the cell contains a mine or not.

-Now you can update the `Grid` class diagram to use the `Cell` class for the `cells` member variable.

 ---